What's On in Nairobi

 Jamhuri Day (December)

-Kenya’s celebration of its 1963 declaration of independence from Great Britain is a national holiday when everyone takes a day off work and relaxes.
+On the 12th of December each year, Kenya celebrates its independence.
+Jamhuri is Swahili for 'republic' and as such Jamhuri Day commemorates the day Kenya become a republic in 1964.
+It is a national public holiday when everyone takes a day off work and relaxes.
 It is celebrated in style with dancing, feasts and parades.